 -Specific Running Gear

 To start running the first Kms all you need is a good pair of running shoes.
-I personally like Saucony but it is really personal.
+I ran with Saucony for a while and recently I’ve changed for Brooks (Levitate 2) but it is really personal.
 One of the best ways to get the right shoes for you is to visit a local running store and have them watch you run on a treadmill.
 They should be able to help you pick the right shoes for you.

 Once it starts to be a little bit more serious look for some basic running apparel such as running shorts/tights, tops and socks.
 A good and supportive sports tops are a must for womens.

 -Tracking your pace and your progress

 A running watch can help you know your pace, track your progress and encourage you to run for longer and faster but I suggest you to invest on this accessory only when you are sure running is really your "thing".

 You can use your smartphone in place of a watch, running apps can also be a great help some of the most famous ones are: Strava, Nike + Running and RunKeeper.

 One thing that I truly recommend adding to your running essentials is some good music.
 Studies shows that music can boost your running performance by up to 15%.

 When it comes to music while running a good headphone can really help your pace and give you that extra edge to keep on going.

 I'm quite fussy with headphones as most of seems to fall out of ears when I start to sweat or it gets uncomfortable to use after a while (I normally do long runs).
 Jaybird is my choice, I use the Tarah Pro.